Fan Controlled Football

-Fan Controlled Football (FCF) is a dormant professional 7-on-7 indoor football league that played two seasons in 2021 and 2022.
+Fan Controlled Football (FCF) was a professional 7-on-7 indoor football league that played two seasons in 2021 and 2022.
 The league operated on the premise of fans voting on play calls and other in-game events.
 All games were played at Pullman Yards in Atlanta, Georgia and broadcast on streaming television.
-The league previously announced plans to return in 2024.
+The league previously announced plans to return in 2024, but never did.

 It was created by Project Fanchise, who established the first fan-controlled professional sports franchise, the Salt Lake Screaming Eagles, and operated the Colorado Crush to play in the Indoor Football League in 2017 before Fanchise pulled both teams out of the league.

 Active roster players were paid weekly $400 (before taxes) plus room and board, while coaches were paid $6,700 per month with housing and meal plan.